ErHaWeb/klaro_consent_manager/Documentation/Installation/Index.rst

 ===============================

 TYPO3 v14 renamed several backend modules.
-The installation steps are the same, but the module paths differ:
+The installation steps are the same, but the module paths differ.
+See :ref:`compatibility` for the full backend path
+overview:

 ..  list-table::
     :header-rows: 1